 ASSEMBLING YOUR TEAM

 First you have to assemble your team and get them organized in terms of their roles and responsibilities.
 You will need a dedicated group of individuals who will stick with you until the end.
-If you are relying on a volunteer staff, you will have to keep them engaged and motivated throughout the entire process.
+If you are relying on a volunteer staff, you will have to keep them engaged and motivated throughout the entire process including check-out and cleanup.
 While you may only need to meet a few times a month at first, you will find yourselves needing to meet weekly in the last month or so before the event.

 Make sure you have your team cover the following elements: